UY Scuti

-UY Scuti (BD-12°5055) is a red supergiant star, located 5,900 light-years away in the constellation Scutum.
+UY Scuti (BD-12°5055) is a red supergiant or hypergiant star, located 5,900 light-years away in the constellation Scutum.
 It is also a pulsating variable star, with a maximum brightness of magnitude 8.29 and a minimum of magnitude 10.56, which makes it too dim for naked-eye visibility.
 It is considered to be one of the largest known stars, with a radius estimated at 909 solar radius, thus a volume of 750 million times that of the Sun.
-This estimate implies if it were placed at the center of the Solar System, its photosphere would extend past the orbit of Mars or even the asteroid belt.
+This estimate implies that if it were placed at the center of the Solar System, its photosphere would extend past the orbit of Mars or even the asteroid belt.